 Hillary Clinton is flummoxed by bipartisan consensus that she needs to “shut up” and stop whining about her 2016 election loss to Donald Trump, and suggested it’s sexist because no one ever said that to a man.

-“They never said that to any man who was not elected,” Clinton said Rutgers University on Thursday (via the Hill).
+“They never said that to any man who was not elected,” Clinton said Rutgers University.
 “I was really struck by how people said that to me.
 Mostly people in the press, for whatever reason [saying], ‘Go away, go away.’”

 Hillary continued: “I had one of the young people who works for me go back and do a bit of research.
 They never said that to any man who was not elected.
 I was kind of struck by that.”

 Clinton, who demonstrated the tone-deafness that has become her trademark, said she’s really glad other politicians didn’t “shut up and go away” about their pet causes after their election losses.